The early MkI models have an ILP 'black block' power amp module (HY200 or HY248) and should be avoided.

 For example... with most valve amps, you often hear a huge increase in output when you play open low E on your guitar.
 This is due to the speakers natural cone resonance at around 80Hz.
 And with nearly all old design transistor amps, this speaker effect is heavilly suppressed by the low output impedance of the power amp.
 Making it sound cold and 'middle-y... lacking sparkle or chime.

 With the addition of Dynamic Feedback, many more harmonics are naturally created by the speaker's cone, allowing a unique edge to the tone when in overdrive.
-Dynamic Feedback mimics exactly what happens naturally in an amplifier equipped with an output transformer, allowing greater fluidity in the amps tone!
+Dynamic Feedback mimics exactly what happens naturally in an amplifier equipped with an output transformer, allowing greater fluidity and enriched harmonics in the amps tone creation!

 Your Sessionette MUST be booked in with us before you send it!
 Just sending them in to us unannounced is causing a backlog of jobs!